 High school students with impressive GPAs and standardized test scores should be aware that those academic credentials may not be sufficient to get them into every college where they apply.
 That’s especially true at colleges where stratospheric grades and test scores are the norm and competition among many highly qualified applicants is fierce.

-At some colleges, it’s extraordinarily difficult to get in.
-Stanford University in California is once again the most selective undergraduate institution, according to data submitted to U.S. News in an annual survey by 1,394 ranked colleges.
+Some colleges are extraordinarily difficult to impress.
+Stanford University in California and Harvard University in Massachusetts are the two most selective undergraduate institutions, according to data submitted to U.S. News by 1,410 ranked colleges in an annual survey.

-Stanford isn’t the only school that rejects most of its applicants.
-The 11 colleges with the lowest acceptance rates, including ties, each admitted less than 8% of applicants.
+Stanford and Harvard aren’t the only schools that reject most of their applicants.
+The 11 colleges with the lowest acceptance rates, including ties, each admitted less than 9% of applicants.

-Five of these schools are in the Ivy League, a network of East Coast colleges that is famous for its selectivity and often regarded as a gateway into the upper crust of society.
-Moreover, many of the non-Ivy schools on this list are academic powerhouses in their own right.
+Five of these schools are in the Ivy League, a network of East Coast colleges famous for selectivity and often regarded as a gateway into the upper crust of society.
+Still, many of the non-Ivy schools on this list are academic powerhouses in their own right.

-Nine of the 11 colleges with the lowest acceptance rates are National Universities, which are schools that are often research-focused and offer a variety of college majors and a wide range of master’s and doctoral programs.
-One is a National Liberal Arts College, a type of school that emphasizes undergraduate education and grants at least half of its degrees in liberal arts fields, and the other is a Regional College, an undergraduate-focused school that grants less than half of its degrees in liberal arts disciplines.
+Ten of the 11 colleges with the lowest acceptance rates are National Universities, schools that are often research-focused and offer a variety of undergraduate majors and a wide range of master’s and doctoral programs.
+The exception is one Regional College, a category that includes undergraduate-focused schools that grant fewer than half of their degrees in liberal arts disciplines.

-Three of these schools are based in California, while two are located in Massachusetts.
-Connecticut, Illinois, Kentucky, New Jersey, New York and Rhode Island are each home to one school on this list.
+Two schools on this list are based in California while two are located in Massachusetts.
+Connecticut, Illinois, Kentucky, New Jersey, New York, North Carolina and Rhode Island are each home to one school on the list.

 Students applying to the nation’s most selective colleges should not only demonstrate exceptional academic ability but also showcase their personality in college essays and display their initiative and leadership skills through extracurricular activities, experts say.
 They note that a student’s personal hobbies and projects are worthy of mention in a college application, as is any form of employment, since those details tend to humanize an applicant and can illustrate his or her uniqueness.